The Washington Post: 2024 discontinuation of presidential endorsements

-Criticism and controversies
+Incidents, controversies, and concerns

 "Jimmy's World" fabrication

 In September 1980, a Sunday feature story appeared on the front page of the Post titled "Jimmy's World" in which reporter Janet Cooke wrote a profile of the life of an eight-year-old heroin addict.
 Although some within the Post doubted the story's veracity, the paper's editors defended it, and assistant managing editor Bob Woodward submitted the story to the Pulitzer Prize Board at Columbia University for consideration.
 Cooke was awarded the Pulitzer Prize for Feature Writing on April 13, 1981.
 The story was subsequently found to be a complete fabrication, and the Pulitzer was returned.

 Private "salon" solicitation

-In July 2009, in the midst of an intense debate over health care reform, Politico reported that a health-care lobbyist had received an "astonishing" offer of access to the Posts "health-care reporting and editorial staff".
+In July 2009, amid an intense debate over health care reform, Politico reported that a health-care lobbyist had received an "astonishing" offer of access to the Posts "health-care reporting and editorial staff".
 Post publisher Katharine Weymouth had planned a series of exclusive dinner parties or "salons" at her private residence, to which she had invited prominent lobbyists, trade group members, politicians, and business people.
-Participants were to be charged $25,000 to sponsor a single salon, and $250,000 for 11 sessions, with the events being closed to the public and to the non-Post press.
-Politicos revelation gained a somewhat mixed response in Washington as it gave the impression that the parties' sole purpose was to allow insiders to purchase face time with Post staff.
+Participants were to be charged $25,000 to sponsor a single salon, and $250,000 for 11 sessions, which were closed to the public and to the non-Post press.

-Almost immediately following the disclosure, Weymouth canceled the salons, saying, "This should never have happened."
+The idea drew swift criticism as an apparent ploy to allow insiders to purchase face time with Post staff.
+Weymouth quickly canceled the salons, saying, "This should never have happened."
 White House counsel Gregory B. Craig reminded officials that under federal ethics rules, they need advance approval for such events.
 Post Executive Editor Marcus Brauchli, who was named on the flier as one of the salon's "Hosts and Discussion Leaders", said he was "appalled" by the plan, adding, "It suggests that access to Washington Post journalists was available for purchase."